 Did you know that string trees play a vital role in how well your guitar strings sustain and intonate?
 In this article, we discuss, what are string trees for guitar!

 What are string trees?
-String trees, string retainers and string guides are those small metal widgets (shaped like a hook) that are located on the headstock (between the nut and the tuners) and provide downward tension on the strings for more accurate tuning.
+String trees, string retainers, and string guides are those small metal widgets (shaped like a hook) that are located on the headstock (between the nut and the tuners) and provide downward tension on the strings for more accurate tuning.

 1. What are String Trees?

 They are only found on straight head-stocks because this particular design lacks downward force that securely holds the strings in place.
 This leads on to why they are called string trees…

-2. How String Trees Work?
+3. How String Trees Work?

 As the strings pass over the nut and thread towards the tuning pegs there may be some slack on the strings.
 If there is too much slack on the strings they won’t resonate as well and may sound a bit dull and faint.

-3. How the string tree and nut work together
+5. How the string tree and nut work together

 The strings trees work with the Nut as it removes the slack by creating more of an angle to hold the string in place.
 Where the string tree is positioned on the head-stock changes the angle of where the string threads over the nut.
-As the angle changes, so does the tension of the strings.
-The angle has to be precise as not enough angle will mean to much slack on the strings and too much of an angle will mean the string wont flow over the nut as well as it should and may catch on other components and you may find yourself running into additional tuning problems.
+As the angle changes, so do the tension of the strings.
+The angle has to be precise as not enough angle will mean too much slack on the strings and too much of an angle will mean the string won’t flow over the nut as well as it should and may catch on other components and you may find yourself running into additional tuning problems.

 Luckily, some tension is controlled by the position of the string tree (between the nut and the machine head).
 As the string thread over nut we can move the string tree towards the nut to create more of an angle, or towards the machine, head to straighten the angle out.